2005 Penn State Nittany Lions football team: Other awards

-Post season
+Postseason

 Penn State finished the season ranked number 3 in both the final AP and Coaches college football polls, earning Penn State its 13th Top 5 finish under Joe Paterno.

 The team's unexpected success helped Penn State finish in the top four in football attendance for the 15th consecutive year, averaging 104,859 for seven home games.
 Three crowds topped 109,000: 109,865 vs. Wisconsin, 109,839 vs. Ohio State, and 109,467 vs. Purdue, ranking two through four as the largest crowds ever at Beaver Stadium.
 Penn State finished the season with a sellout crowd of 77,773 at the FedEx Orange Bowl.

 Instead of declaring early for the NFL draft, Levi Brown and Paul Posluszny both announced their intentions to return for their senior season.

 NFL draft

 Six seniors would go on and be drafted in the 2006 NFL draft.